catppuccin/home-assistant/README.md

 3. Search for `Catppuccin`.
 4. Navigate to `Catppuccin` theme.
 5. Press `Install`.
-6. Go to services and trigger the `frontend.reload_themes` service.
+6. Go to Developer Tools, and next Actions.
+Then select and manually trigger the frontend.reload_actions service.
+7. Then select and manually trigger the frontend.reload_actions service.
-7. Go to the [Profile General tab](https://my.home-assistant.io/redirect/profile) and change Theme under Browser Settings to your desired theme.
+8. Go to the [Profile General tab](https://my.home-assistant.io/redirect/profile) and change Theme under Browser Settings to your desired theme.

 ### Manual
 1. Add the following code to your `configuration.yaml` file (reboot required).